benjamincrozat/content/posts/best-laravel-pulse-custom-cards.md

 ## The best custom cards for Laravel Pulse

+### 404-monitor, to track dead links

+[geowrgetudor/404-monitor](https://github.com/geowrgetudor/404-monitor), made by George Tudor, is a card that will track dead links on your website.
+It's a great way to make sure your users don't repeatedly end up on non-existing page ever again.

 ### laravel-pulse-schedule, which lists all your scheduled tasks

 [hosmelq/laravel-pulse-schedule](https://github.com/hosmelq/laravel-pulse-schedule), made by Hosmel Quintana, is a card that will list all your scheduled tasks as well as the next time they will run.